jesusrafaelchris/SwiftUI/Week 2.md

 ### Passing State to Children

 When we pass state to child views, the parent typically controls the state, while the child can only read it.
-This is known as parent-controlled state—the child view can access the data but cannot modify it.
+This is known as parent-controlled state — the child view can access the data but cannot modify it.

 ### Example: